This home made Fish Masala spice blend is perfect for your spicy fried masala fish, Cape Malay Pickled Fish and oven baked masala fish recipes.

-I realized when I was planning to make this Cape Malay Pickled Fish recipe that the pickled fish masala spice that I brought with me from Cape Town was very vague in it’s ingredients and I had no idea what was in it, aside from the occasional cumin seed and bay leaves.
+I realized when I was planning to make this Cape Malay Pickled Fish recipe that the ingredients on the brand of masala for pickled fish that I brought with me from Cape Town was very vague.
+I had no idea what was in it aside from the occasional cumin seed and bay leaves.

-I then bought a packet of fish masala spice mix for marinating the fish at the shop downstairs in my apartment building, and reading some of the ingredients made me queasy.
+I then bought a packet of fish fry masala powder for marinating the fish at the shop downstairs in my apartment building, and reading some of the ingredients made me queasy.
 It seemed that some of the ingredients were added specifically to preserve and extend the shelf life of the product.

-I decided at that moment that I would make my own home made fish masala spice blend from scratch, because I could control what went into it and it will be easier to replicate the flavor, wherever I am in the world.
-Many store bought fish masala powders also include wheat flour and / or corn flour as an ingredient.
-These act as fillers as well as to keep it dry and prevent clumping.
+Even though I did not know how to make a fish masala powder recipe, I decided at that moment that I would make my own small batch home made fish masala spice blend from scratch.
+That way I could control what went into it and it will be easier to replicate the flavor, wherever I am in the world.
+I used this masala for the pickled fish and it is also suitable for the Baked Salmon steak and spinach salad.

-The red chili and turmeric give it a warm color and the cinnamon, garlic and ginger add warmth to the flavor.
+The ingredients for the fish masala powder recipe are all in your store cupboard.
+Red chili and turmeric is this dry rub for fish give it a warm color and the cinnamon, garlic and ginger add warmth to the flavor.